 Federal Pell Grant

 Federal Pell Grants are available to undergraduate students only and are administered by the Financial Aid Office.
-Eligibility is determined by the Expected Family Contribution (EFC) from the FAFSA.
-The student must be enrolled for at least one (1) semester hour.
+Eligibility is determined based on a Pell Grant chart that is published by the U.S. Department of Education.

 Federal Supplemental Educational Opportunity Grant (FSEOG)

-Federal Supplemental Educational Opportunity Grants are awarded to students who have exceptional financial need and are available to undergraduate students only.
-FSEOG is awarded to students with the highest need levels.
-Priority is given to students who are enrolled full-time and are Pell eligible.
+The Federal Supplemental Educational Opportunity Grants (FSEOG) is awarded to students who have exceptional financial need (students with a 0 EFC) and is awarded to undergraduate students only.
+FSEOG is awarded to the neediest Pell eligible students.

 Teacher Education Assistance for College and Higher Education (TEACH) Grant

-The Teacher Education Assistance for College and Higher Education Grant is available to undergraduate and graduate students that are taking course work that is necessary to begin a career in teaching or plan to complete such course work.
-Recipients may be referred to the Financial Aid Office by the School of Education and sign a TEACH Grant Agreement to serve.
+The Teacher Education Assistance for College and Higher Education Grant (TEACH) is available to undergraduate and graduate students who are taking course work that is necessary to begin a career in teaching.
+For more information on the TEACH Grant program, students may visit the website: https://studentaid.gov/teach-grant-program.

 Virginia Guaranteed Assistance Program (VGAP)